22anirudhk/FaceMeIn/README.md

 It is currently used by FRC Team 1072 to keep track of member hours and for safety purposes.

-Note: The styling was tuned for two specific devices.
-You may need to modify the positioning and styling.
+## Note:
-Note 2: Run using python3.
+1. You will need to ssh into the server in order to modify the attendance database contents.

-There are two versions implemented:
+1. You will also need to modify Server/db.js to connect to the correct mongodb server.

 # Version 2
 The camera feed runs and once a face is recognized, a popup is shown asking if they would like to check in.
 They can check-in or rescan.
 In the future, QR functionality will be added as a third option.